famavott/pyjobs/README.md

+[![Build Status](https://travis-ci.org/famavott/pyjobs.svg?branch=master)](https://travis-ci.org/famavott/pyjobs)

 Job Scraper

-[![Build Status](https://travis-ci.org/famavott/pyjobs.svg?branch=master)](https://travis-ci.org/famavott/pyjobs)
 ---
 ### Description

-A simple scraper for job postings from Indeed, Craigslist, and Built In Chicago.
+A simple scraper for job postings from Indeed, Craigslist, Built In Chicago, 1871, and Matter.
 Provided a search term to query, cities, and substrings to look for in the job title, it writes the results to a csv, and then emails it to a recipient using yagmail.

 The script excludes sponsored postings, includes jobs within a 25 radius of the provided cities, and only grabs postings from the last day.